napari/docs/docs/plugins/index.md

 :link: plugin-test-deploy
 :link-type: ref

-How to test your plugin works and how to publish it to PyPI, along with some tips for making your plugin easy to find.
+How to test your plugin works and how to publish it, along with some tips for making your plugin easy to find.
 :::